SamoZ256/anari_metal/README.md

 ### Limitations

-The project is currently in an early stage of development, and so there are some limitations to it.
+The project is currently in an early stage of development, and there are some limitations to it.

 1. Only triangle geometry is supported
 2. The frames's color and depth format is always RGBA8_sRGB and Depth32Float respectively